Exploring Art Nouveau: The Power of Nature, Asymmetry, and Freedom of Form — History of Art #4

 In the German cultural sphere, an outstanding sculptor was Ernst Barlach.
 In the second half of the 1890s, he was a writer for the magazine "Jugend," and his first sculptures date precisely from this period.
 However, it was only around 1902 that his stylized language of forms emerged, shaped under the influence of decorative tendencies.

-Barlach's mature style is fully manifested in "The Beggar," around 1907—a terracotta figurine.
+Barlach's mature style is fully manifested in "The Avenger," around 1914.
 Enclosed form and an extremely simple contour are characteristic features of Barlach's entire body of work.

 Although the line often plays a dominant role, this artist already leads us towards expressionism.